Frederick Schmidt

-Frederick Schmidt is a British actor who has appeared in such films as Mission: Impossible – Fallout (2018) and Angel Has Fallen (2019).
+Frederick Schmidt (born 3 August 1984) is a British actor who has appeared in such films as Mission: Impossible – Fallout (2018) and Angel Has Fallen (2019).

 Career

 In his early career, he starred in many British films.
 In Mission: Impossible – Fallout (2018), he appears alongside Tom Cruise.
 In Angel Has Fallen (2019), he plays Wade Jennings's assistant.
 He also stars in the TV series Supergirl, in which he plays Metallo.